fletch-r/conventional-commit-builder/README.md

 - Automatically detects and suggests issue numbers from your current branch.
 - Supports common commit message formats, such as the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - Supports [Gitmoji](https://github.com/carloscuesta/gitmoji).
 Add an emoji to your commit message for easy and quick identification of the commit type.
+- Configuration file support.
+Just add the file `.commitbuilderrc.json` to your project to customize the Conventional Commit Builder settings without having to edit your `settings.json` file.
+Allowing for each project to have their own custom commit message config.
+Configuration settings and values can be found below.

 ## Usage